vuejs/awesome-vue/README.md

   - [scroll progress for vue.js](https://github.com/shershen08/vuejs-content-scroll-progress) Plugin to display a progress bar of how much content is scrolled through
   - [vue-dom-portal](https://github.com/calebroseland/vue-dom-portal) An escape hatch for DOM Nodes, e.g. append to `document.body`.
   - [vue-count](https://github.com/Monine/vue-count) a plugin of count for Vue.js
+  - [vuexer](https://github.com/LancerComet/vuexer) A Vue 1.0 plugin that simplifies vuex handling.
+It's useful when your components are used in different vue projects.
+By [@lancercomet](https://github.com/lancercomet)

 - #### SEO